Magnify-Cash/magnify-monorepo/contracts/docs/advanced-integration.md

-# Advanced Integration with NFTY Finance
+# Advanced Integration with Magnify Cash

-In this section, we will extend the basic integration to fetch and display data from the NFTY Finance protocol using the NFTY Finance subgraph.
+In this section, we will extend the basic integration to fetch and display data from the Magnify Cash protocol using the Magnify Cash subgraph.
 Similar to the previous example, we will use React for the web interface and Apollo Client to send queries to the subgraph.
 Let's get started!

 ## Setting Up the Environment

 First, ensure you have set up your React application as shown in the previous section.
 If you haven't done that yet, follow the steps mentioned there to create a new React app and set up Apollo Client.

-## GraphQL Client for NFTY Finance
+## GraphQL Client for Magnify Cash

-Just like before, we need to set up a middleware to make requests to the NFTY Finance subgraph.
+Just like before, we need to set up a middleware to make requests to the Magnify Cash subgraph.
 Replace the existing imports in your `App.js` file with the following code:

 ```jsx
 import React from 'react';